TheRenegadeCoder/sample-programs-website/docs/projects/insertion-sort/c-plus-plus/index.md

 - SUNNY KUMAR SINGH

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

+**Note**: The solution shown above is the current solution in the Sample Programs repository as of Apr 15 2026 00:50:56.
+The solution was first committed on Oct 09 2019 21:10:56.
+The documentation was last updated on May 15 2023 15:51:23.
+As a result, documentation below may be outdated.

 ## How to Implement the Solution